-As a general rule, each side will disperse one of its own troops by every two disband results scored by the enemy (although there are exceptions).
+As a general rule, each side disperses one troop for every two disbandment results inflicted by the opponent (there are exceptions).

 Fortresses are not eligible to be dispersed.

 In our example, the difference in the number of battle points is 2 (3-1).
 Therefore, the second side also suffers two disband results.
 Furthermore, the second side transformed the odd casualty result (which did not result in any enemy units being eliminated) into one disband result that needs to be applied to the first side.